 Halloween Angel Eye Makeup

 If scaring all your friends and children is not your thing, bring out your inner angel with shimmery gold eye makeup to match your halo instead.
-Start with a charcoal mask to draw out impurities and even out your complexion.
+Start with a dead sea mud mask to draw out impurities and even out your complexion.
 Prime your eyes to keep your makeup from creasing and to enhance the colors of your shadows.
 After priming, apply a metallic yellow-toned gold eyeshadow all over your lid.
 To maximize the metallic effect and add dimension, wet your eyeshadow brush before collecting the shadow and add a copper color to the crease.
 Create a focal point by applying the same gold you used on your lid onto the inner corner of your eye and line the inner third of your bottom lash line..
 The contrast of the yellow and orange undertones makes this the perfect eye makeup for blue eyes specifically.
 To brighten the look, add white liner.
 Avoid fall skin issues such as dryness and breakouts by keeping the face makeup light.

 Halloween Fairy Eye Makeup